pperlock/video-streaming-clone/README.md

 # Video Streaming Clone

-This project is a basic React project that employs Redux for state management demonstrating the front and backend skills required to build a video streaming clone.
+This project is a basic React project that employs Redux for state management demonstrating the front and backend skills required to build a video streaming site.
 A basic login screen has been applied.
 Users can enter the site by providing a username which will allow them to post videos and make comments with that username and their avatar.
 Proper authentication has not yet been applied.

 To Run the Project:
 - git clone